transient

 2. (physics) A transient phenomenon, especially an electric current; a very brief surge.

-3. (acoustics) A relatively loud, non-repeating signal in an audio waveform which occurs very quickly, such as the attack of a snare drum.
+3. (acoustics) A relatively loud, non-repeating signal in an audio waveform that occurs very quickly, such as the attack of a snare drum.

 Synonyms Translations Translations Translations